hhhluna/hhhluna/README.md

    - Joining coding groups or collaborating with other developers.
    - Working on group projects to gain teamwork experience.

-  Consultation and Training:
-   - Offer Python consulting services to guide clients on technical decisions, project planning, and best practices.
-   - Provide training and mentorship to individuals or teams learning Python.

 <h2> 📫 How to Reach Me: </h2>